 Born into a musical family in small – town Manitoba, John aspired to be a musician from an early age.
 He studied violin and piano, and sang in the All Saints Men and Boys choir in Winnipeg.
 His conducting career has ranged from Belgium (University Chorus for L’Université Catholique de Louvain) to Morocco (Ensemble Voca Me) to Montreal (St. Matthias Anglican Church in Westmount, Ensemble Bellechose).
 He holds degrees in Violin, Voice, and Conducting, and has been fortunate to study with Robert Ingari, Christopher Jackson, and Andrew Megill.

-A passionate presenter of Canadian new music, John is honored to premiere new works nearly every concert.
-Last season he presented major new works by Andrew Balfour and Norbert Palej, and this upcoming season he will premiere new works by Pat Carrabré, Neil Weisenthel, and Isaiah Ceccarelli.
-He also presents many of Canada’s leading composers including Anna Sokolovic, Mychael Danna, Vivian Fung, Nicolas Gilbert, Oleksa Lozowchuk.
+With Polycoro and Camerata Nova, John has premiered major new works by Andrew Balfour, Norbert Palej, Pat Carrabré, Neil Weisenthel, and Isaiah Ceccarelli.
+He has recent repertoire includes works by many of Canada’s leading composers – Anna Sokolovic, Mychael Danna, Vivian Fung, Nicolas Gilbert, and Oleksa Lozowchuk.

 John is fascinated by the link between early music and post-modernist music, and studies both regularly.
 He recently received a development grant from the Canada Arts Council, and will be spending most of the summer in Belgium studying with reknowned early music specialist Paul van Nevel, founder of the Huelgas Ensemble.